Blundell Park: Pontoon Stand

 In 1899, Blundell Park was opened with the original Pontoon Stand constructed alongside the Main Stand, but this stand was eventually demolished in 1961 and was replaced by the current Pontoon Stand which was built by funds raised by the club's supporters.
 The stand is situated behind the goal to the right of the tunnel and was converted to an all-seater facility in 1995 in response to the Taylor Report following the Hillsborough disaster of 1989 and the seats were laid out in black and white stripes to reflect the club's colours.

 The Pontoon mainly houses the more vocal supporters of the club, and often houses a drummer; however in the mid-1980s the stand became the away stand with the Osmond Stand reserved for home fans, the thought being that the Pontoon's more open design would make the Grimsby Town supporters' presence more noticeable in the remainder of the stadium.
 This was extremely unpopular with club supporters and reversed.

 The club constructed a new roof on the Pontoon Stand for the start of the 2023–24 season.

+In May 2026, Technica were announced as the sponsor of the stand in a three-year partnership which meant the stand would be known as 'The Technica Pontoon'.